1801BM1/cpu11/readme.md

 instruction.
 For LSI-11 the four phases c1-c4 were refactored to the single core clock, for F-11 four phases were refactored to two core clocks.
 In addition the 1801ВМ2 performs the instruction prefetch gaining some boost.

+## Icarus Verilog

+Icarus Verilog is an implementation of the Verilog hardware description language compiler that generates netlists in the desired format (EDIF).
+It supports the 1995, 2001 and 2005 versions of the Verilog standard, portions of SystemVerilog, and some extensions.

+There are builds of Icarus Verilog for Windows available on [site](https://bleyer.org/icarus/).
+We would recommend installing `iverilog` version 12.
+However version 10 should be sufficient as it comes as part of Ubuntu 20.04 LTS distribution.

+There are `run_iverilog.sh` scripts added per each CPU model.

+All scripts have similar structure:
+ * run `iverilog` for specified top-level module and create `*.vvp` file
+ * execute compiled representation by `vvp` command:

+For example, LSI CPU has following script:

+    iverilog -c iverilog.cf -o tb_lsi.vvp -s tbl vvp -n -v ./tb_lsi.vvp

+The `iverilog.cf` file contains list of Verilog files to be added to desing (to be compiled and simulated).

 ## Supported FPGA development boards

 The synchronous models are planned to be run (and appropriate sample projects to be included in repo) on the following Development Kits:
 - [Altera DE0](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=364) - Altera Cyclone-III
 - [Altera DE1](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=53&No=83) - Altera Cyclone-II